Consult the medication dictionary to quickly obtain detailed information

 Psoriasis is a rather common non contagious skin disease.
-Learn to prevent and treat it.
+Learn how to prevent and treat it.

 Psoriasis is a chronic inflammatory skin disease, of which there are several types.
 The most common form is plaque psoriasis, which manifests itself by recurrent red plaques covered with squama (whitish scales that fall off the skin).

-Certain patches of the skin become rough, dry and thick.
+Some areas of the skin become rough, dry and thick.
 Often, the skin under the plaques is pink.
-Uncomfortable itching occurs in 70% of individuals affected by psoriasis.
+Almost 70% of people with psoriasis experience itching.
 In addition to the areas of the body most frequently involved, psoriasis can also affect the toenails and fingernails.
 The symptoms can vary from mild to severe.
-The following factors, among others, can cause a flare-up of psoriasis, leading to the appearance of plaques:
+The following factors, among others, can cause a flare-up of psoriasis, leading to the onset of plaques:

 Moisturizing skin helps to reduce redness and itching and promotes healing.
-Dermatologists recommend applying a daily moisturizer, ideally a product including emollient properties and designed for sensitive skin.
+Dermatologists recommend applying a daily moisturizer, ideally a product with emollient properties and specially made for sensitive skin.

 It is also advisable to use a cleanser specially formulated for sensitive skin.
 Your pharmacist or cosmetician can help you choose the best products for your skin.

 Generally speaking, psoriasis plaques diminish, and sometimes disappear, when they are exposed to the sun.
 Natural sunlight is the simplest and fastest way to end a flare-up.
-However, it is important to discuss this issue with your doctor, as excessive sun exposure must be avoided.
-In fact, a sunburn can trigger a new flare-up of the disease.
+However, it is important to discuss this with your doctor, as excessive sun exposure should be avoided.
+In fact, a sunburn can trigger a new flare-up.

-Phototherapy, or light therapy, consists of exposing skin to ultraviolet rays on a regular basis.
-UVB rays penetrate the skin and slow skin cell growth of affected areas.
-This type of treatment requires medical monitoring to ensure your safety and to prevent overexposure to light.
+Phototherapy, or light therapy, involves exposing the skin to ultraviolet rays on a regular basis.
+UVB rays penetrate the skin and slow down skin cell growth of the affected areas.
+This type of treatment requires medical supervision to ensure your safety and to prevent overexposure to light.

-Certain habits can predispose a person to psoriasis or influence the course of the disease.
+Certain habits can predispose a person to psoriasis or influence the course of the condition.
 Here is some advice intended to prevent psoriasis.